Monuments

 The Sacred Chapel of the Savior is one of the great symbols of Úbeda and an essential visit.
 Its monumental facade and richly decorated interior reflect the importance of the Spanish Renaissance and the power of its promoters.

-Other outstanding monuments include the Church of Santa María de los Reales Alcázares, the Hospital de Santiago – known as the “Andalusian Escorial” – and numerous noble palaces that dot the historic center.
+Other notable monuments include the Minor Basilica of Santa María de los Reales Alcázares, the Hospital de Santiago —known as the ‘Andalusian Escorial’— and the numerous noble palaces that dot the historic centre.

 To visit the monuments of Úbeda is to immerse oneself in centuries of history, art and culture, enjoying a unique monumental environment that makes the city an essential destination for heritage lovers.